 “As a preventive measure, you can also set up transaction alerts that can help you spot fraud by notifying you when your card is charged over a certain amount,” Kinane noted.

-Webster said using a credit card when you travel overseas is far better than carrying a large amount of cash, which could be lost or stolen.
+Dr. Sandi Webster, CEO & chief learning officer of Sandi Webster LLC, said using a credit card when you travel overseas is far better than carrying a large amount of cash, which could be lost or stolen.

 If you do want to use a card for purchases while you’re traveling, however, make sure you choose one that does not charge foreign transaction fees.